ReeveVanneman/occupations/README.md

 ( "XX" below is the prefix arg, e.g., NYT )

 - main output: XXcensus.xls
-After processing each text file, writes one record for each occ2010 code found, regardless of "jobtitle"
+After processing each text file, jobs.py writes one record for each occ2010 code found in that text.
+Each record gives the name of the text file, the numeric occupation code, the number of times it was matched in the text file, of these the number of times it was a plural in the text, and a label for the occupation.

 - text file descriptions: XXtexts.xls
 after processing each text, writes a count of #words, #sentences, etc., one line per text